dotnet/docs/docs/framework/wcf/feature-details/stand-alone-json-serialization.md

   - "dotnet"
 ---
 # Stand-Alone JSON Serialization
 JSON (JavaScript Object Notation) is a data format that is specifically designed to be used by JavaScript code running on Web pages inside the browser.
-It is the default data format used by ASP.NET AJAX services created in [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)].
+It is the default data format used by ASP.NET AJAX services created in Windows Communication Foundation (WCF).

  This format can also be used when creating AJAX services without integrating with ASP.NET - in this case, XML is the default but JSON can be chosen.